Pan21/Employee-Scheduling-Service/README.md

 ## Deleting Former employee's

 ESS also have the ability to Remove employee's who are no longer present within the company.
+This is done by first selecting an employee from a drop down then confirming their deleting with a button.

 # Admin login